 Bill Gates grew up in an upper middle-class family with two sisters: Kristianne, who is older, and Libby, who is younger.
-Their father, William H. Gates, Sr., was a promising, if somewhat shy, law student when he met his future wife, Mary Maxwell.
+Their father, William H. Gates Sr., was a promising, if somewhat shy, law student when he met his future wife, Mary Maxwell.
 She was an athletic, outgoing student at the University of Washington, actively involved in student affairs and leadership.
 The Gates family atmosphere was warm and close, and all three children were encouraged to be competitive and strive for excellence.
 Bill showed early signs of competitiveness when he coordinated family athletic games at their summer house on Puget Sound.
-He also relished in playing board games (Risk was his favorite) and excelled in Monopoly.
+He also relished in playing board games (Risk was his favorite) and excelled at Monopoly.

 Bill was a voracious reader as a child, spending many hours pouring over reference books such as the encyclopedia.
 Around the age of 11 or 12, Bill's parents began to have concerns about his behavior.
 He was doing well in school, but he seemed bored and withdrawn at times.
 His parents worried he might become a loner.
-Though they were strong believers in public education, when Bill turned 13 they enrolled him in Seattle's Lakeside School, an exclusive preparatory school.
+Though they were strong believers in public education, when Bill turned 13, they enrolled him at Seattle's Lakeside School, an exclusive preparatory school.
 He blossomed in nearly all his subjects, excelling in math and science, but also doing very well in drama and English.